ading2210/libcurl.js/README.md

 - Works in all major browsers (Chromium >= 64, Firefox >= 65, Safari >= 14)
 - Has the ability to create multiple independent sessions
 - Small footprint size (800kb after compression) and low runtime memory usage
-- Support for running inside a web worker
 - Support for Brotli and gzip compressed responses

 ## Building: